-High availability (HA) has become the gold standard for how critical systems operate.
-HA systems perform at a higher-than-normal level, running nearly 100 percent of the time.
+High availability has become the gold standard for how critical systems operate.
+High-availability systems perform at a higher-than-normal level, running nearly 100 percent of the time.
 This is often referred to as the “five-nines” availability, quite literally meaning an uptime of 99.999%.

 With certain systems and operations, there’s no room for failure.
-Finance, health care and technology are just a few of the sectors whose critical infrastructures depend on HA to keep their data and applications accessible.
-Without HA, financial data and personal information can become inaccessible, and this can affect the wellbeing of customers, the ability to purchase goods, and the capacity of a business to make important decisions.
-HA allows these services to operate uninterrupted and consistently.
+Finance, health care, and technology are just a few of the sectors whose critical infrastructures depend on high availability to keep their data and applications accessible.
+Without high availability, financial data and personal information can become inaccessible, and this can affect the well-being of customers, the ability to purchase goods, and the capacity of a business to make important decisions.
+High availability allows these services to operate uninterrupted and consistently.
 It provides business leaders peace of mind and offers their service users security, knowing they can always depend on their system.

-Put simply, HA systems keep the vital infrastructures of our modernized world functioning.
+Put simply, high availability systems keep the vital infrastructures of our modernized world functioning.
 It ensures there are no pain points in digital services, eliminating the possibility of failure, and offers a seamless and reliable experience for both operations and clients.

-This standard of operating has become more important than ever, but what does HA mean when it comes to a reverse proxy?
+This standard of operating has become more important than ever, but what does high availability mean when it comes to a reverse proxy?
 Before unpacking, we need to understand how a proxy functions.

 A proxy is something that sits between two points of communication and is authorized to act on behalf of one of those points.
 Typically, a proxy is someone who is permitted to gather information and take action on behalf of another person.
 In computing, a proxy is something that operates between the client and the server and can take action on the information being sent or received between the two.
 Whether the proxy manages incoming or outgoing requests depends on whether it is a forward proxy or a reverse proxy.

-Now that we have an understanding of what HA and a reverse proxy are, what happens when they are offered as a single solution?
-We’re talking about a reverse proxy that is able to provide HA to applications upstream and efficiently manage incoming traffic and threats–a key component in designing solutions that can offer five-nines availability.
+Now that we have an understanding of what high availability and a reverse proxy are, what happens when they are offered as a single solution?
+We’re talking about a reverse proxy that is able to provide high availability to applications upstream and efficiently manage incoming traffic and threats–a key component in designing solutions that can offer five-nines availability.
 This technology ensures consistent and reliable website and application performance, protects against malicious attacks, and ensures servers are not overloaded, meeting every. single. demand.

 That’s what HAProxy Technologies is all about.